akell47/DataSciCourse/projects/DPD_Project/README.md

 This is my data and research. <br/>
 http://georgia-dca.maps.arcgis.com/apps/webappviewer/index.html?id=7556775c875a4cfcb372997cd9baa882 <br/>

 **Open Data** is very important for the field of Data Science.
 Creating Legislative Action such as hiring freeze for scientists to enter Federal Government is not ok.
 Aiming to dismantle scientific data and research on earth sciences is an attack on the science community for all.
 Total nonsense to make a crisis for all the amazing diligent and hardworking people in public service sector.
-If anything Government need all the help it can get on bringing in new technology, and talented innovators - quite desperately in some areas.
+If anything Government needs all the help it can get on bringing in new technology, and talented innovators - needed quite desperately in some areas.
 Government already has a difficult time competing with salaries in the private industry.
 Like user experience with apps that thrive and improve our quality of life, it is necessary for Government(s) to embrace modern technology for us to be a successful, beautiful, pleasurable, and welcoming place for businesses and families.
 In half a week this country lost a year's worth of talent.
 Innovation and business is not constrained to geographic boundaries, innovation will make space and salaries elsewhere. <br/>
 ### Amazing Data providers
 * Data.gov
 * HUD